 - Increased Coverage Amount

-Most insurers offer life insurance death benefits with the maximum coverage limit of $1 million.
-But during this pandemic, some insurance providers boosted their death benefit up to $3 million.
+Most insurers offer life insurance death benefits with a maximum coverage limit of $1 million.
+But during this pandemic, some insurance providers boosted their death benefit to $3 million.
 Furthermore, this is good news for people who want to buy life insurance with higher coverage as they don’t have to deal with a lengthy underwriting process.
 Consumers now have more options when it comes to coverage limits.

 - Lower Monthly Premium

 Some life insurers now offer lower monthly premiums for consumers with low mortality risk for Covid-19.
-Younger adults without medical health conditions and who don’t smoke will now see lower rates offered compared to prior rates.
+Younger adults without medical health conditions who don’t smoke will now see lower rates offered than prior rates.

 - Increased Offering of Hybrid Life Insurance Policies

-To meet the needs of consumers, many insurance carriers offer hybrid life insurance policies.
-Hybrid life insurance is a new policy that provides long-term care and death benefits.
-Nationwide offers a no-lapse guarantee universal life insurance with a long-term care rider.
+Hybrid life insurance is a new policy that provides long-term care and death benefits with a no-lapse guarantee.

 Types of Life Insurance Policies

-Getting life insurance in 2021 has never been this easy.
-It is so easy you can easily get life insurance using your smartphones.
+Getting life insurance in 2021 has always been challenging.
+It is so easy you can quickly get life insurance using your smartphone.
 Consumers can choose the type of life insurance policy based on their financial goals.

 - Term Life Policies

 This type of life insurance provides a specific coverage term.
 Consumers can choose from 10, 20, or 30 years depending on their financial plans and goals.
-Group life insurance is an example of term life policies.
+Group life insurance is an example of a term life policy.